spiffe/spire-tutorials/docker-compose/federation/README.md

 The baseline components for SPIFFE federation are:

-* Two SPIRE Server instances
+* Two SPIRE Server instances running version 1.0.0.
-* Two SPIRE Agents, one connected to one SPIRE Server, and the second connected to the other SPIRE Server
+* Two SPIRE Agents running version 1.0.0.
+One connected to one SPIRE Server, and the second connected to the other SPIRE Server.
-* Two workloads that needs to communicate each other via mTLS, and use the Workload API to get SVIDs and trust bundles
+* Two workloads that need to communicate each other via mTLS, and use the Workload API to get SVIDs and trust bundles.

 # Scenario